 - The encoder must be told to expect packet loss via

-Here is the example of configuring OPUS encoder.
+Here is an example of configuring the OPUS encoder.

 1 2 opus_encoder_ctl(encoder, OPUS_SET_INBAND_FEC(TRUE)); opus_encoder_ctl(encoder,OPUS_SET_PACKET_LOSS_PERC(opus_packet_loss));

 opus_packet_loss via config file but it may be configured in realtime.

 For example, you can update OPUS according to RTCP

 Now, after the encoder is ready, let’s configure the decoder.
 First of all, you need to know if a packet is lost.
 The most natural way to know it is to check the sequence number of RTP packets.
 When you know that the previous packet is lost you are supposed to decode the current packet twice: first time with FEC turned on to reproduce the lost packet, and then with FEC turned off to decode the current packet.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 /* Decode the lost packet */ opus_decoder_ctl(decoder, OPUS_GET_LAST_PACKET_DURATION(frame_size)); opus_decode(decoder, buffer, /* buffer to decode */, length, /* number of bytes in buffer */ sampv, /* output buffer */ frame_size, 1); /* in-band FEC is turned on */ play_buffer(buffer); /*Decode the current packet*/ opus_decode(decoder, buffer, /* buffer to decode */, length, /* number of bytes in buffer */ sampv, /* output buffer */ frame_size, 0); /* in-band FEC is turned off */ play_buffer(buffer);